Gera1313/4-workday-calendar/README.md

 ## The Task

 A simple calendar application that allows a user to save events for each hour of a typical working day (9am&ndash;5pm).
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+I aim to exhibit proficiency in utilizing jQuery and other third-party APIs.

 ## User Story